projectacrn/acrn-hypervisor/doc/tutorials/realtime_performance_tuning.rst

 <https://fd.io/docs/whitepapers/performance_analysis_sw_data_planes_dec21_2017.pdf>`_
-which adopts TMAM for systematic performance benchmarking and analysis of compute-native Network Function data planes that are executed on Commercial-Off-The-Shelf (COTS) servers using available open-source measurement tools.
+which adopts TMAM for systematic performance benchmarking and analysis of compute-native Network Function data planes that are executed on commercial-off-the-shelf (COTS) servers using available open-source measurement tools.

-Example: Using Perf to analyze TMAM level 1 on CPU core 1
+Example: Using Perf to analyze TMAM level 1 on CPU core 1:

    .. code-block:: console